refractionPOINT/lce_doc/docs/top-use-cases.md

 LimaCharlie offers easy to read and well-structured documentation.
 Wether you are looking to dive headfirst into our quick start guide or want to plan a detailed migration we have got you covered.

-LimaCharlie’s engineering approach to cyber security makes automated testing and deployment easy.
-Use a Detectors as Code approach to put an end to false negatives and gain peace of mind with a reliable test and deploy toolkit.
-Track changes in your detection methodology over long periods of time and run detections against historical telemetry.

 Empower every level of your organization to contribute.
 Introduce a peer review process to your detection methodology that make cross-training a part of regular day-to-day operations.

 ## Remote Work